bbvch/CPP_Booklet/ReadMe.md

 # Supported Compilers

  * g++ 7.0.1 - All examples compile and run
- * clang 5.0.0 - All examples compile and run
+ * clang 5.0.0 and newer - All examples compile and run
  * MSVC 14.1 (Visual Studio 2017) - C++14 complete, missing most of the C++17 features